Dear reader; This is a true story told in the first person of an adventure that began as an idea and

 conveys a thought of a remote possibility molded into reality.

-This true adventure story is told in the first person.
-It began as an idea and unfolded into a rich and fulfilling dream
+crowd's ignoble strife."
+John and Jane did just that.
+This true sailing adventure is told in the first person.
+It began as an

-A lifelong obsession of escape materialized in 1972 with the building and launching of the dreamboat Dursmirg when the
+idea and unfolded into a rich and fulfilling dream come true.
+A lifelong obsession of escape materialized in 1972 with the

-Travels of Dursmirg, Volume 2 by John M. (Bing) Grimsrud
+Sailing the Sea Islands: Travels of Dursmirg, Volume 2 by John M. (Bing) Grimsrud

 Summers at Daufuskie